After reading this guide, you will:

 Cons:

-It is a viewer first, so resize is a feature rather than a guided workflow
+It is a viewer first, so resize is a feature rather than a guided flow

 Verdict: The default free pick for a Windows power user who does not mind a utilitarian dialog.
-In practice it is unglamorous and completely dependable on big jobs.
+Best for: budget batches of thousands where reliability beats polish.

-FastStone Photo Resizer handles resizing and renaming in a single batch pass, and it can convert formats and add a watermark on the way.
-It is free for personal and educational use.
-AlternativeTo reviewers repeatedly call it a time-saver for whole-folder jobs.
-The trade-off is a slightly awkward layout.
-The more useful options live in a secondary window, and there is no live crop preview.
-Details sit on faststone.org.
+FastStone Photo Resizer handles resizing and renaming in a single batch pass, and it converts formats and adds a watermark on the way.
+It is free for personal and educational use, and reviewers repeatedly call it a time-saver for whole-folder jobs.
+The details sit on faststone.org.

 Pros: